philousoph/obsidian-split-note/README.md

 One thing I would like to add is the functionality to merge the selected notes into the first note selected.
 Just being the logical counterpart of split note.
 But I haven't been succesfull in doing so, so for now I'm afraid this won't be added.

+## ToDo
+I just checked and the commands don't work inside of the Canvas.
+That's sad...